Lochnivar/ashverse/world-building/american-concord.md

 ## The 2025 Relationship

-By 2025 the U.S.–CSA relationship is **100% family feud**:
+By 2025 the U.S.–CSA relationship is **"that" side of the family**—the ones who had a rough Thanksgiving:

 - They bicker over everything (tariffs, history textbooks, who gets to host the Olympics).
-- They will **never** forgive 1861.
+- They will **never** fully get over 1861, but they've learned to live with it.
 - But the moment an outsider (Japan, China, a resurgent Germany, whoever) looks at North America the wrong way, both presidents pick up the phone and the conversation is two sentences long:

 **CSA President:** "They're on the lawn again."
 **U.S. President:** "On our way."

-Then they hang up and go back to hating each other tomorrow.
+Then they hang up and go back to being awkward around each other tomorrow.

-California's only job is to be the **annoyed older sibling** who occasionally texts the group chat:
+California's only job is to be the **annoyed youngest sibling** who occasionally texts the group chat:

 **"Play nice, children.
 The neighbours are watching."**